datakaveri/forest-stack-developer-docs/docs/navigating_home_page/footer.md

 - **Help & Support:** FAQ, User Manuals

 It also includes:
-- The Forest Stack logo with a brief description of the platform’s mission
 - **Social media icons**: X, Facebook, Instagram
 - **Legal links**: Privacy Policy and Terms of Service
 - **Our Partners**: Logos of partner organization